Technical Accident Reconstruction Team

 The TAR Team is activated for all fatal accidents, DWI related accidents, serious bodily injury accidents, and other collisions in which the technical reconstruction will be useful to the investigation.

-The Milford Police Accident Reconstruction Unit is a team of highly trained officers that is supervised by Sergeant Andrew Fowle .
+The Milford Police Accident Reconstruction Team are highly trained officers supervised by Sergeant Andrew Fowle .
 The team is comprised of Captain

 Using their tools and specialized training, they investigate all aspects of a motor vehicle crash to determine what the cause of the collision was.
 The investigators photograph, video, measure, sketch, and utilize mathematical formulas to ensure a detailed and accurate report.

 The Milford Police Department reintroduced the mountain bike unit in the summer of 2009.
-There are three officers and a Sergeant assigned to the unit.
+There are four Officers, one Captain and two Sergeants assigned to the unit.
 Since the start of the unit it has been well received by the citizens of Milford .
 You will see Officers riding in the downtown area as well as residential neighborhoods, local parks, apartment complexes and shopping plazas.
 Deployment of the bike unit will vary depending on the availability of man power.

 The Milford Police Department uses the mountain bike patrol to better community policing efforts.
 Putting officers on a bike provides easy interaction between the police department and the citizens.
 Having an officer on a mountain bike allows citizens and business owners to speak to that officer on a face to face basis and address issues and concerns that they might not be able to ask an officer driving by in a patrol vehicle.
 It also allows for officers to respond to calls for service in certain out of the way areas quicker, where a patrol vehicle can not respond to due to the location.
 The bike unit will also be seen at special events such as the Labor Day parade, Fourth of July and the Pumpkin Festival.